appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 sudo vi /etc/containers/registries.conf
 ```

-Copy the template content below, change the `location` with your registry URL and paste it bottom of the `registries.conf` file.
+Copy the template content below, change the `location` to your registry URL, and paste it at the bottom of the `registries.conf` file.

 ```conf
 [[registry]]